-No-Sanding Prep Cleaner Prepares Wood, Pergo®, Laminate, Cork, Parquet, Bamboo and Engineered Floors for Refinishing and Repair from Bane-Clene®
+Wood-Solv Step 1 Prep Prepares Wood, Pergo®, Laminate, Cork, Parquet, Bamboo and Engineered Floors for Refinishing and Repair.

-Prepare the floor by chemically and mechanically abrading the floor surface by using both the No-Sanding Prep solution and a blue pad on the rotary floor machine and the Scotch Brite® pad and block in the corners.
+Prepare the floor by chemically and mechanically abrading the floor surface by using both the No-Sanding Prep solution and a blue pad on the rotary floor machine and the Wood-Solv 10 inch Scrub Block Holder and Refill in the corners.
 Optionally, use screen-back discs to ensure good adhesion.

 For best adhesion, surfaces must be clean, dry and free from wax, grease, oil, shellac, lacquer, mildew and polishes.

-Clean the floor using Wood-Solv Wood Floor Cleaner.
+Clean the floor using Wood-Solv Wood Floor Cleaner to remove any soil.

-Waxes must be removed with Wood-Solv no Sanding Prep; sanding does not remove wax.
+Waxes must be removed with Wood-Solv no Sanding Prep; screening does not remove wax.

 If the wood floor is more than 30 years old, check for wax finish using denatured alcohol in an inconspicuous area of the floor.
 Place a small amount of denatured alcohol on a clean white cotton cloth and vigorously rub a small area of the floor looking for wax transfer to the cloth.
 If the sheen is removed, the floor is a wax finish and not designed for the Wood-Solv Wood Floor Finish System.
 Denatured alcohol is available in all paint stores; Caution, denatured alcohol is highly flammable-read manufacturers label directions before use

 Use a two-person crew: Easier to move furniture - one crew-member uses scrubber while the other edges and damp mops.

 Step One No-Sanding Prep Chemically “softens” the existing finish.